 Mr. Huang received his Bachelor of Fine Arts degree from the National Taiwan Normal University in 2005, and obtained the Mu-Dou award for student excellence from the university in the following year.
 In 2008, he received his Master of Music degree from the New England Conservatory of Music in Boston, Massachusetts.
 He received his Ph.D. in composition from the University of California, Los Angeles in 2014.
 Huang’s composition teachers were Mao-Shuen Chen, Hope (W.P.)
 Lee, John Mallia, Paul Chihara, Ian Krouse, David Lefkowitz, and Mark Carlson.
 Additional studies were with Larry Sitsky, Jim Cotter, Richard Cornell, and Bright Sheng.
 In addition, he had private lessons of mixing and mastering with music editor/engineer Tim Starnes who has worked for many blockbuster films including The Lord of the Rings (2002, 2003), King Kong (2005), and Hugo (2011), and was given instruction in music production by Daniel Rojas who is a Hollywood composer from the Remote Control Productions run by Hans Zimmer.

-Since September 2014, Mr. Huang has been an Adjunct Assistant Professor of the music department at the National Taiwan Normal University (Sept 2014 – ), the Fu Jen Catholic University (Sept 2014 – ), the Soochow University (Sept 2014 – ), the National Sun Yat-sen University (Feb 2015 – Jun 2015), and the University of Taipei (Sept 2015 – ).
-The courses he has taught encompass Music Composition, Applied Music Composition, Musical Analysis (Music Analysis), Orchestration, Digital Music and Applied Pop Music (Pro Tools), Computer Music (Logic Pro), The Study of Integrating Technology into the Music Instruction, Film Scoring, Special Topics on Music Composition (Film Scoring), Computer Application and Basic Music Notation Software, The Fundamentals & Extensive Usages of Finale Computer Notation, Arrangement and Advanced Music Notation Software (Cubase), Introduction to Music Technology, Computer Music and Application.
+Since September 2014, Mr. Huang has been an Adjunct Assistant Professor of the music department at the National Taiwan Normal University (Sept 2014 – ), the Fu Jen Catholic University (Sept 2014 – ), the Soochow University (Sept 2014 – ), the National Sun Yat-sen University (Feb 2015 – Jun 2015), the University of Taipei (Sept 2015 – ), and the National Tsing Hua University (Sept 2017 – ).
+The courses he has taught encompass Music Composition, Applied Music Composition, Musical Analysis (Music Analysis), Introduction to Musical Instruments, Orchestration, 20th Century Music, Music Since 1945, Digital Music and Applied Pop Music (Pro Tools), Computer Music (Logic Pro), The Study of Integrating Technology into the Music Instruction, Application of Digital Music in Industry, Film Scoring, Special Topics on Music Composition (Film Scoring), Computer Application and Basic Music Notation Software, The Fundamentals & Extensive Usages of Finale Computer Notation, Arrangement and Advanced Music Notation Software (Cubase), Introduction to Music Technology, Computer Music and Application.

-Chien-Yu Huang has been appointed the composer of the MangoWork Studio for which he has been regularly commissioned to write music for commercials, films, and other visual media since 2015.
+Chien-Yu Huang has been appointed the composer of the MangoWork Studio and has been regularly commissioned to write music for concerts, arranged works, commercials, films, and other visual media since 2015.

 Download Resume (PDF)